 CASE STUDY 003

-Atlas is a web app for creating and sharing
+Atlas is a web app for creating and sharing interactive maps based on books, using a pre-built system to explore its possibilities and limits.

 VIEW PROTOTYPE